Skip to content

 MASTG-BEST-0012: Disable JavaScript in WebViews

-If JavaScript is not required, explicitly disable it in WebViews by setting setJavaScriptEnabled(false).
+JavaScript is disabled by default in WebViews.
+If JavaScript is not required, do not enable it in the first place or explicitly disable it in WebViews with setJavaScriptEnabled(false).

 Tests

-MASTG-TEST-0x33: References to Local File Access in WebViews MASTG-TEST-0250: References to Content Provider Access in WebViews MASTG-TEST-0251: Runtime Use of Content Provider Access APIs in WebViews MASTG-TEST-0253: Runtime Use of Local File Access APIs in WebViews
+MASTG-TEST-0252: References to Local File Access in WebViews MASTG-TEST-0334: Native Code Exposed Through WebViews MASTG-TEST-0250: References to Content Provider Access in WebViews MASTG-TEST-0253: Runtime Use of Local File Access APIs in WebViews MASTG-TEST-0251: Runtime Use of Content Provider Access APIs in WebViews